lukasnalezenec/SparkInternals/markdown/english/3-JobPhysicalPlan.md

 > In the code, each RDD's `getDependency()` method declares its data dependency. `compute()` method is in charge of receiving upstream records (from parent RDD or data source) and applying computation logic.
 We see often code like this in RDDs: `firstParent[T].iterator(split, context).map(f)`. `firstParent` is the first dependent RDD, `iterator()` shows that the records are consumed one by one, and `map(f)` applies the computation logic on each record.
 The `compute()` method returns an iterator for next computation.

 Summary so far: **The whole computation chain is created by checking backwards the data depency from the last RDD.
 Each `ShuffleDependency` separates stages.
-In each stage, each RDD's `compute()` method calls `parentRDD.itererator()` to receive the upstream record stream.**
+In each stage, each RDD's `compute()` method calls `parentRDD.iterator()` to receive the upstream record stream.**

 Notice that `compute()` method is reserved only for computation logic that generates output records from parent RDDs.
 The actual dependent RDDs are declared in `getDependency()` method.
 The actual dependent partitions are declared in `dependency.getParents()` method.